davidtrestini/PNpedia/Core post-Newtonian quantities/Fluxes/Energy flux/Circular orbits/Spinning/Nonprecessing/With tidal effects/README.md

 * we introduce the spin-induced octupolar deformability of the bodies, $\lambda_1$ and $\lambda_2$, where $\kappa_{1,2}=1$ for black holes
 * ``\[Lambda]p`` is defined as $\lambda_+ = \lambda_1 + \lambda_2$
 * ``\[Lambda]m`` is defined as $\lambda_- = \lambda_1 - \lambda_2$

-The result is given at 3.5PN accuracy, including all non-spinning, spin-orbit, spin-spin, and cubic-in-spin terms.

 ## Sources